typemill/docs/05-info/04-Markdown-Test.md

 ![image float left](media/markdown.png){.left}

 The first image should float on the left side of this paragraph.
 This might not work with all themes.
-If you are a theme developer, please ensure that you support the image classes "left", "right" and "middle".
-You can add these classes manually in the raw mode or you can assign them in the visual mode when you edit a picture (double click on it to open the dialog.)
+If you are a theme developer, please ensure that you support the image classes "left", "right", and "middle".
+In the writer's UI, you can add these classes manually in the raw text mode, or you can assign them in the visual mode when you edit a picture (double click on it to open the dialog.)

 ![image float right](media/markdown.png){.right}

 The second image should float on the right side of this paragraph.
-This might not work with all themes.
-If you are a theme developer, please ensure that you support the image classes "left", "right" and "middle".
-You can add these classes manually in the raw mode or you can assign them in the visual mode when you edit a picture (double click on it to open the dialog.)
+T

 ![image middle](media/markdown.png){.middle}

-The thirds image should be placed above this paragraph and centered to the middle of the content area.
-This might not work with all themes.
-If you are a theme developer, please ensure that you support the image classes "left", "right" and "middle".
+The third image should be placed above this paragraph and centered to the middle of the content area.

 ## Blockquote

 ```
-There are always some women and men with wise words
+There are always some women and men with wise words,
 > But I usually don't read them, to be honest.
 ```

-There always some women and men with wise words
+There always some women and men with wise words,

 > But I usually don't read them, to be honest.

-##Footnotes
+## Footnotes

 ````
 You can write footnotes[^1] with markdown.